ORESoftware/npm-link-up/docs/faq.md

 >
 > NLU links NPM packages together, it doesn't really matter if those packages are stored in a mono-repo or not.
 > In this way, we can say that NLU is agnostic when it comes to mono-repo or multi-repo.
 By mono-repo, we mean
-> a VCS (git, mercurial, etc) that tracks multiple NPM packages.
+> a VCS folder (git, mercurial, etc) that tracks multiple NPM packages.
 >